-It should be noted that with these stories being common in Norse myth the term “Valkyrie” is sometimes used to refer to mortal women, often queens or princesses.
-Sometimes the term also refers to priestesses among the various tribes - this is especially common in written history as opposed to folklore.
+It should be noted that since these stories are common in Norse myth, the term “Valkyrie” is sometimes used to refer to mortal women, often queens or princesses.
+Sometimes the term also refers to priestesses among various tribes - this is especially common in written history as opposed to folklore.

 ‘The Valkyrie's Vigil’ by Edward Robert Hughes. ( Public Domain )

-Along with training, Valkyries would provide protection for certain favored warriors by either directly shielding them in battle, or warning them in person or in a dream.
-One such dream came to a mortal man in which he saw a Valkyrie replacing his internal organs with straw, making him invulnerable in the upcoming battle.
+Along with training, Valkyries would provide protection for certain favored warriors by either directly shielding them in battle, or warning them in-person or in a dream.
+One such dream came to a mortal man in which he saw a Valkyrie replacing his internal organs with straw, making him indestructible in the upcoming battle.
 Via dreams, Valkyries could also foretell battles and sometimes impending death.
-It is said that when the Northern Lights appear in the sky it is caused by the reflection from the Valkyries beating their swords against their shield.
+It is said that when the Northern Lights appear in the sky it is caused by the reflection from the Valkyries beating their swords against their shields.

 In some cases, along with training and protecting chosen warriors, the Valkyries would take the man as their lover, as seen in the common myths above.
-She would teach her student in the ways of Odin, imparting her wisdom and inspiration to him, and when his time finally came she would kill him and bring him home to Valhalla.
+The Valkyrie would teach her student in the ways of Odin, imparting her wisdom and inspiration to him, and when his time finally came, she would kill him and bring him home to Valhalla.